 A short explanation: the caffeine will never increase if we increase the yield: more than 70% of the caffeine is extracted in the firsts few seconds.

 Too often we overlook or we take for granted that we are the ones that prejudice the final result.
 If we don’t pay attention to every single action the result can only be affected.

 We have to make sure that we are grinding with the proper granulometry, putting the proper dose of coffee in the filter holder, tamping correctly with the tamper and close the filter holder without hitting it on the group, avoiding any channelling effect that would lead to an under extraction in the cup.

-So now that we have learnt about the yield, we can have fun extracting a balance shot of coffee for every origin we are going to use.
+So now that we have learnt about the yield, we can have fun extracting a balanced shot of coffee for every origin we are going to use.

 The acids and the fats are the first components that are being soluted in the cup while the sugars are next to be extracted, followed by the bitterness components.
 The body then will be given to the brew ratio that we will use.

-The water will, therefore, affect the flavors: less water means we will not extract all the flavors we wanted, while more water means that we will extract undesirable flavors like bitter ones.
-If for espresso the standard ratio is 1:2, brewing method is about 1: 1,16 which means one gram of coffee ever 16 grams of water.
+The water will, therefore, affect the flavours: less water means we will not extract all the flavours we wanted, while more water means that we will extract undesirable flavours like bitter ones.
+If for espresso the standard ratio is 1:2, the brewing method is about 1: 1,16 which means one gram of coffee ever 16 grams of water.